 There can be no assurance that a Fund will achieve its investment objective.
 The value of Shares may rise or fall, as the capital value of the securities in which a Fund invests may fluctuate.
-The investment income of each Fund is based on the income earned on the securities it holds, less expenses incurred.
-Therefore, the Fund's investment income may be expected to fluctuate in response to changes in such expenses or income.
+The investment income of each Fund is based on the income earned on the securities it holds. less expenses the Therefore, Fund's incurred. investment income may be expected to fluctuate in response to changes in such expenses or income.